 Troubleshooting Aloe Plant Problems:

-Aloe plants turn brown or yellow and mushy due to overwatering and slow draining soils.
-Aloe plants do not tolerate damp soil as this results in root rot.
+Aloe plants turn brown or yellow and mushy due to overwatering and slow-draining soils.
+Aloe plants do not tolerate damp soil, resulting in root rot.
+Let the soil dry out completely between bouts of watering, and always plant aloes in well-draining, gritty soil.

 Aloe Plant Drooping?